 She was further inspired to pursue her interest in video activism through her Senior Comp, Allegheny’s independent research project.
 She created a 14-minute video addressing the importance of water fluoridation to share with the Meadville Area Water Authority and city council—a project that provided her many poignant learning experiences and provided the local community with greater insight into the importance of taking action around this health issue.

-Megan graduated from Allegheny in May 2013 and began her career at a position with an environmental film organization.
+Megan graduated from Allegheny in May 2013 and began her career in a position with an environmental film organization.

 While working toward his major in Political Science, Larry Hailsham ’15 spent spring break teaching human anatomy to young students in Costa Rica.
 Larry traveled with fellow student Sahar Arbab ’13 and Professor of Biology Jim Palmer to the Green Valley Atenas School of Costa Rica as part of a project with Creek Connections, an Allegheny College initiative that connects high school, middle school, and elementary school students with authentic natural science research experiences.